Tracking Functional Connectivity

 1. fMRI-based Static and Dynamic Functional Connectivity Analysis for Post-stroke Motor Dysfunction Patient: A Review

-Kaichao Wu, Beth Jelfs, Katrina Neville, and John Q. Fang
+Kaichao Wu, Beth Jelfs, Katrina Neville, Aiqun Cai, and John Q. Fang

 2. Tracking Functional Network Connectivity Dynamics in the Elderly